menggiGit33/Project-List/README.md

 ToungeFit is an interactive game developed in an Android system powered with unity for child patients.
 The game utilises Unity and Arduino Mega to create engaging therapeutic experiences for young patients undergoing treatment.

 ### My Role

-- Project Manager
+#### Project Manager
-- Led a team of developers, designers, and embedded engineers throughout the project lifecycle.
+- Led a team of developers, designers, and IoT engineers throughout the project lifecycle.
-- Coordinated with hospital staff to ensure the game met therapeutic goals and requirements.
+- Coordinated with hospital staff to ensure the game aligned with the goals and requirements.
+- Ensure the Product is delivered on time based on the deadline given

+#### IoT Engineer:
+- Designed Block Diagrams and Wiring Diagrams for overall system
+- Designed GUI for TFT LCD
+- Assemble IoT device based on Designed Blueprint
+- Integrated Arduino with Bluetooth Unity API

 ### Technologies/Methodologies Used
 - Unity
 - C++
 - Arudino Mega
+- Bluetooth
 - Agile Methodology

 ### Key Achievements
-- Successfully delivered an interactive game that received positive feedback from hospital staff and patients.
+- Successfully delivered product and received positive feedback from hospital staff and patients.
 - Enhanced patient engagement during therapy sessions

+### Challenges
+The product was initially delivered on time, but due to new user requirements timeline was extended by three weeks.
+After analyzing the new requirements and their pain points, I adjusted the plan based on the development team’s capabilities and handed it over to them.
+We ultimately delivered the product two weeks ahead of the revised deadline.

 # Cashless Vending Machine